thinkahead/microshift/hack/all-in-one/README-Jetson-Nano.md

 ```
 docker run --runtime nvidia -it --rm --network host --volume ~/nvdli-data:/nvdli-nano/data --device /dev/video0 nvcr.io/nvidia/dli/dli-nano-ai:v2.0.1-r32.6.1
 ```
-Connect to your Jetson nano ip address and login with pasword dlinano http://192.168.1.205:8888/lab?
+Connect to your Jetson nano ip address and login with pasword dlinano [http://192.168.1.205:8888/lab?](http://192.168.1.205:8888/lab?)

-## Build Microshift binary for arm64 on Ubuntu 18.04 - Jetson Nano
+## Install dependencies and build Microshift binary for arm64 on Ubuntu 18.04 - Jetson Nano

 ### Install the dependencies
 Run as root
 ```
+# We will not use docker to build any binaries, stop it to reduce memory consumption
 systemctl stop docker;systemctl stop docker.socket
 apt -y install build-essential curl libgpgme-dev pkg-config libseccomp-dev